pierrecdevs/phoenix-firestorm/doc/building_windows.md

 # Build instructions for Windows

-This page describes all necessary steps to build the Firestorm viewer for Windows.
-For building instructions up to (and including) release 6.5.3, see the archived version for [building with Python 2.7](https://wiki.firestormviewer.org/archive:fs_compiling_firestorm_windows_py_27).
+This page describes all necessary steps to build the Aperture viewer for Windows.

-> [!WARNING]
-> Please note that we do not give support for compiling the viewer on your own.
-However, there is a self-compilers group in Second Life that can be joined to ask questions related to compiling the viewer: [Firestorm Self Compilers](https://tinyurl.com/firestorm-self-compilers)

-> [!IMPORTANT]
-> With the [merge of Linden Lab release 6.6.16](https://github.com/FirestormViewer/phoenix-firestorm/commit/b64793e2b0d14e44274335c874660af9f679f7f8) it is **NOT** possible to create 32bit builds anymore!
-Only 64bit builds are possible going forward!

 ## Install required development tools